joansola/slamtb/README.txt

 III.
 Installation and quick usage.
 ==================================

-To make it work, open a terminal and start Matlab, and follow these steps:
+To make it work, (1) open a terminal (for example, a linux terminal) and (2) start Matlab.
+Then follow these steps:

 To use EKF-SLAM
 -------------------

-A. In the terminal:
+A. In the [Linux / MacOSX] terminal:

   A.1.
 Get the source code,